 Every consumer has limited income but there is a large number of goods and services that he would like to purchase for his consumption.
 In quantitative terms one's income may be small or large but it is never sufficient to purchase all the goods and services that one would like to purchase.
 Perforce everyone has to make a rational choice of what to have and in what quantities and what not to have.
 His choice of spending his limited income on different goods and services would be rational when he spends it in such a manner that he gets maximum total satisfaction.
-The theory of consumer's demand, therefore, explains the economic principles underlying the allocation of the maximization of his total satisfaction.
+The theory of consumer's demand, therefore, explains the economic principles underlying the allocation of the consumer's limited income over various goods and services in a manner that leads to the maximization of his total satisfaction.
 Therefore, you will study the economic principles a rational consumer should follow while spending his limited income over various goods and services so as to maximize his total satisfaction.